HMS Seahorse (1794): Revolutionary Wars

-Mediterranaean
+Mediterranean

 She was paid off for a first time, in October 1802, and was recommissioned in May 1803.
 She was in action at Lavandon (Hyeres) 11 July 1804.
-Her next notable action was against the Turkish vessel Badere Zaffere on 6 July 1808.

-His Majesty authorized the issue of a gold medal to Captain Stewart for the action; only 18 battles or actions qualified for such an award.
-In 1847 the Admiralty authorized the issue of the NGSM with clasp "Seahorse with Badere Zaffere" to all the surviving claimants from the action.
+She was at Malta 1 November, 1804, under command of Capt.
+Boyle.
+Her next notable action was against the Ottoman Navy warship Badiri-i-Zaffer on 6 July 1808.
+The issue of a gold medal was authorized by King George III to Captain Stewart for the action; only 18 battles or actions qualified for such an award.
+In 1847 the British Admiralty authorized the issue of the NGSM with clasp "Seahorse with Badere Zaffere" to all the surviving claimants from the action.

 On 10 May 1809, a landing party from Seahorse and Halcyon landed on the small Italian islands of Pianosa and Gianuti.
 The landing party destroyed the enemy forts and captured about 100 prisoners during four hours of fighting.
 British losses were one marine killed and one wounded.

 On 8 May 1810 Seahorse captured the Neapolitan privateer Stella di Napoleon, of two guns an d40 men.
 On 22 August 1810, while cruising off Tuscany, Seahorse encountered the French brig Renard and Ligurie.
 Ligurie escaped immediately but Seahorse was able to drive Renard ashore and cannonade her there.
 Even so, Renard was little-damaged and was able to get off after Seahorse had left.
 Renard limped back to Genoa.
-En route, Renard again met Seahorse, but sought refugee under the shore batteries of Levanto which, although in bad shape, proved sufficient to deter the Seahorse.
+En route, Renard again met Seahorse, but sought refugee under the shore batteries of Levanto which, although in bad shape, proved sufficient to deter Seahorse.

-She was paid off for a second time in June 1811, and was under repair at Woolwich from August to October 1812.
+Seahorse was paid off for a second time in June 1811, and was under repair at Woolwich from August to October 1812.
 She was recommissioned in September 1812 under the command of Sir James Gordon.
 She sank the 16-gun privateer lugger Subtile off Beachy Head on 13 November 1813 after a chase of three hours.
 The lugger had been so damaged in the chase that she sank before Seahorse could take off her crew.
 As a result, of her crew of 72 men, all but 28 drowned, her captain, François-David Drosier, and all his officers, among them.
 She was a few days out of Dieppe and had captured a Swedish brig laden with salt, and a light collier.
 HMS Urgent was in sight at the time.

 On 24 March 1814 Seahorse recaptured the Swedish ship Maria Christina while in company with Pactolus and another warship.